 The Viking Choirs participate in holiday events, seasonal concerts, and volunteer performances at local hospitals and institutions.
 The student is at an advantage if he has a musical background, although not necessarily in vocal music.
-If the student possesses desire and interest, the course should develop the skills needed.
+If the student possesses desire and interest, the course

-Blue Knights (Jazz Band)
+Blue Knights (Jazz Band) Campus Ministry Lasallian Youth Chess Club Choir

-Lasallian Youth